yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

 ### Loader

-The [Loader](../docs/loader-android) enables you to control the use of the loader component.
+The loader functionality is controlled through the `keepLoader` parameter in the `YunoConfig` data class, which is documented inline in the SDK configuration section above.

 ### Render options